EnragedAntelope/ComfyUI-ConstrainResolution/README.md

 ### Basic Workflow
 1. Connect your image source to the `Image` input
 2. Set your desired minimum and maximum resolution constraints
+3. Set the "Multiple Of" value based on your model requirements (e.g., 8 for SDXL)
-3. Connect the `Image` output to your preferred resize node (e.g., Image Resize)
+4. Connect the `Image` output to your preferred resize node (e.g., Image Resize)
-4. Use the `Constrained Width` and `Constrained Height` outputs to set the dimensions in your resize node
+5. Use the `Constrained Width` and `Constrained Height` outputs to set the dimensions in your resize node

 Example:
 ![image](https://github.com/user-attachments/assets/8a47cba5-be81-4053-89f5-234cac007448)